mmesiti/git-collaborative/content/git-states.md

 you do,
 in other words,
 *rewrite the history* of the branch.
-The tracking information of the branches in the other repositories
+This means that the tracking information of the branches in the other repositories might be inconsistent.

+If someone works on a history that has been later rewritten, it might result in introduction of undesired modifications to the repository.
+Moreover, it might be hard to spot that such changes occurred.

 In that case,